We may not be able to choose our thoughts directly, but we can certainly choose our attitudes.

 Anyway, the good news is this: Our attitude is a choice, a choice that sets the tone for all the associations that we make as life and all its unpredictable frustrations and joys unfolds.

-And so, an essential practice is to begin each musical encounter, whether in practice or performance, with a positive affirmation appropriate to the occasion… something that can quickly put you in the right frame of mind and heart… something short and sweet… something that you can verbalize internally or at a whisper before your start to play… something like “Smile”, “Have fun!”, “Celebrate”, “Gratitude”… to name but a few.
+And so, an essential practice is to begin each musical encounter, whether in practice or performance, with a positive affirmation appropriate to the occasion… something that can quickly put you in the right frame of mind and heart… something short and sweet… something that you can verbalize internally or at a whisper before your start to play… something like “Smile”, “Have fun!”, “Celebrate”, “Be grateful”… to name but a few.